 - house (n.)

-- Old English hus "dwelling, shelter, building designed to be used as a residence," from Proto-Germanic *husan (cognates: Old Norse, Old Frisian hus, Dutch huis, German Haus), of unknown origin, perhaps connected to the root of hide (v.)
+- Old English hus "dwelling, shelter, building designed to be used as a residence," from Proto-Germanic *husan (source also of Old Norse, Old Frisian hus, Dutch huis, German Haus), of unknown origin, perhaps connected to the root of hide (v.)
 [OED].
 In Gothic only in gudhus "temple," literally "god-house;" the usual word for "house" in Gothic being according to OED razn.

 Meaning "family, including ancestors and descendants, especially if noble" is from c.
 1000.
 Zodiac sense is first attested late 14c.
 The legislative sense (1540s) is transferred from the building in which the body meets.
 Meaning "audience in a theater" is from 1660s (transferred from the theater itself, playhouse).
 Meaning "place of business" is 1580s.
 The specialized college and university sense (1530s) also applies to both buildings and students collectively, a double sense found earlier in reference to religious orders (late 14c.).
 As a dance club DJ music style, probably from the Warehouse, a Chicago nightclub where the style is said to have originated.